miron-alexandru/Coding-Problems_Python-Solutions/Youtube-Playlist-Song-Downloader/README.md

-# Youtube playlist and song downloader (with GUI, using tkinter).
+Youtube playlist and song converter to mp3 (with GUI, using tkinter).